KameronKales/GetSocialNetwork/README.md

 # first we need to create the database of all connections.
 The dataBase.json file will be saved in the root of the module.
 dataBase, errorProfiles = lstats.createDataBase(-1,4)

-# than we can call other methods which output txt file stats in the root of the module.
+# then we can call other methods which output txt file stats in the root of the module.
 lstats.workOverTime(2008,2015)
 lstats.experienceStats()
 lstats.locationStats()